Contribute to improving global health through cutting-edge research

 - 60 ECTS

-Programme of Studies
+Programme of studies

-Core Course (18 ECTS)
+Core courses (18 ECTS)

-- Systems Medicine (6 ECTS)
+- Applied biostatistics (6 ECTS)

-- Research Tools and Methodologies (6 ECTS)
+- Dissemination and communication of scientific activity (6 ECTS)

-International Health Track (24 ECTS)
+Global Health track (24 ECTS)

 Required (12 ECTS)

-- International Health Determinants (3 ECTS)
+- Determinants of global health (3 ECTS)

-- Principal Health Problems and Responses (3 ECTS)
+- Health systems and policies (3 ECTS)

-- Environmental Epidemiology (3 ECTS)
+- Global environmental epidemiology (3 ECTS)

-- Maternal and Reproductive Health in International Health (3 ECTS)
+- Maternal and reproductive health (3 ECTS)

-Master’s Final Project (thesis) (18 ECTS)
+Master Final Project (thesis) (18 ECTS)

-Final Master Projects
+Master Final Projects

 These are some examples of master final projects or published articles based on the final master projects from our graduates: